The Rod Martin Report: Happy New Year!

 Seventh, a new geopolitics.
 Adding a real third dimension requires controlling near-Earth space, the Lagrange points, the Moon, and other territories off the Pentagon’s current map.
 A “Starfleet” will become a necessity.

 Earth will change too.
 The decline in petroleum’s importance will render the Middle East a backwater, short of a capitalist reformation reaching far beyond just Israel and Dubai.
 China’s rise will push low-wage jobs to new parts of Asia, Latin America and even Africa; in time, this could take the “Asian Miracle” global.
 Mexico will lead that, and will become a First World power by mid-century.
-By contrast, China’s barbaric one-child policy will catch up with it: contra the conventional wisdom, by 2050 it may well face an old and diminishing population, plus an economic disaster to make Japan’s lost decade look like the Roaring Twenties.
-Russia will rise briefly, and then wither away.
+By contrast, China’s barbaric one-child policy will catch up with it: contra the conventional wisdom, by 2050 it may well face an old and quickly diminishing population, plus an economic disaster to make Japan’s lost decade look like the Roaring Twenties.
+Russia will rise briefly, and then wither away, if not break apart.

 India will go capitalist and build a real navy.
 An English-speaking former British colony like us, it should become our close ally.
 Japan will build a navy too, and without significant effort on our part, will go its own potentially dangerous way.